TDCRanila/website2/content/projects/td2-wony/index.md

 ---

 ## Internship
 During my internship as an **Junior AI/Gameplay Programmer**, I joined the **AI/NPC team** which was part of the gameplay department.
-This was on-site in Sweden, but the last couple of months were remote due to COVID policies.
+This was on-site in Sweden (Mälmo), but the last couple of months were remote due to COVID policies.

-I would join the The Division project when it had already launched, and thus I worked on several post-launch updates.
-Though for the development of WoNY, I was part of the majority of it — for both feature work and periods of bug-fixing & polishing.
+I joined *The Division 2* project when it had already launched prior that year.
+And because of that, I have worked on several post-launch updates for the base game.
+Although, for the development of the expansion - *Warlords of New York*, I took part in the majority of its development.
+Doing both feature work and periods of (post-launch) bug-fixing & polishing.

 My internship started in September 2019 and concluded around June 2020.
 This period can be split up into multiple parts:
 <br>